What is an API?

 First, what's an interface?

-Before we talk about programming, just what is an interface in the most general sense?
-We're absolutely surrounded by them, and may not even realize it most of the time.
-In fact, the better the interface the less aware we are that it even exists!
-Any time something complex is abstracted away for us, hiding the complex details behind a little display screen or a simple button push, someone took the time to create an interface for us.
+Before we talk about programming, let's consider what an interface is in the most general sense.
+We're surrounded by interfaces and may not even realize it most of the time.
+In fact, the better the interface, the less aware we are that it exists!
+Whenever something complex is abstracted away for us, hiding the complex details behind a little display screen or a simple button push, someone took the time to create an interface for us.

-The dashboard in your car is a good example.
-There's an interface that just returns some information to you, like running a report.
-You don't have to count the number of times the crankshaft in your engine turns - just glance at the RPM gauge.
-Better yet, you don't have to remember whether 2000 or 6000 RPM in a certain gear is good or bad - areas of the gauge are color-coded.
-You don't have to manually inspect the level of gas in the tank, or read the output of the low-fuel sensor - you get a nice readout on the dash and a dedicated indicator light.
-The dashboard is an interface, abstracting away the inner-workings of dozens of sensors all over the car.
+The dashboard in a car is one example.
+We don't have to count the number of times the crankshaft in the engine turns - just glance at the RPM gauge.
+We don't have to manually inspect the level of gas in the tank, or read the output of the low-fuel sensor - we get a nice readout on the dash and a dedicated indicator light.
+The dashboard is an interface, abstracting away the inner-workings of dozens of sensors and components all over the car.

-Take a simple "Person" class for example (in C#).
-Imagine there's a "PersonReport" class that can answer questions regarding a collection of people, like "who's an adult?" or "who's a parent?".
+Imagine we have a simple Person class, and a PersonReport class that in effect answers questions about a collection of people, like "who's an adult?" or "who's a parent?".

 public class Person